All Episodes

 Everybody's flirting with Katie.

-Everybody wants to date Katie.
+Everybody wants to date Kate.

-Hades getting like hit on every day.
+Haiti's getting like hit on every day.

 She's so pleasant.

-I mean, what do you what else do you do?
+I mean, what else do you do?

-I don't listen, I'm not against it.
+Listen, I'm not against it.

 She doesn't do that.

-I'm an owner operator, sir.
+I'm an owner-operator, sir.

 Oh, okay.

-So you how many trucks do you have?
+So how many trucks do you have?

-I've I've just got the one.
+I've just got the one.

 I'm working on it.